For access to the current Concept Form template see 'Downloads' at the bottom of this page.

 - Lung: 562

 Funding for the five year REQUITE project ended on 30th September 2018.
-In order to support continued maintenance of the database and biobank beyond this date, and to facilitate continued access to researchers, the REQUITE Steering Committee has approved a tiered cost recovery model.
-Contact REQUITE (email@example.com) for more information on pricing.
+REQUITE does not benefit financially from supplying data and/ or samples to researchers, but does make a charge to cover its costs and support continued maintenance of the database and biobank beyond the ending of the funding period.
+To facilitate this continued access to researchers, the REQUITE Steering Committee approved a tiered cost recovery model for access to data and/ or samples.
+Contact REQUITE (firstname.lastname@example.org) for more information on pricing.

 Extract from the REQUITE Publications Policy v2 (13FEB18)

 New research projects can be proposed at any time via submission of a Concept Form.
 The Publications Committee encourages submissions from researchers associated with REQUITE and also external investigators who wish to make use of this resource.
 Following open discussion and review by the Publications Committee, a decision will be made by consensus as to whether the project should be taken forward.

 Once a proposal for a project is accepted, it will be signed off and summary details added to the REQUITE website.
 Additional investigators/ study groups will be given the opportunity to join in and contribute to the proposed project, for example by playing a role in data analysis or contributing data.
 Study groups that choose to sign up for a given project are agreeing to submit their data by a given deadline, and if that data passes quality control assessment and is included in the final analysis they can nominate up to three co-authors on the paper.